 I. Purpose

 1. This Guidance Note sets out the competency requirements of individuals who are responsible for the estimation and/or classification of resources according to the principles of the United Nations Framework Classification for Resources (UNFC) and/or managed within the United Nations Resource Management System (UNRMS).
 The Guidance Note is resource neutral and may be applied regardless of the resource or combination of resources being assessed.
 It is noted that additional guidance may be needed to accommodate resource sector specific requirements, as well as regional and/or national requirements.
 Resource sector specific requirements could be addressed through development of separate guidance notes or as annexes to this note.
-The International Centres of Excellence on Sustainable Resource Management (ICE-SRMs) would be well placed to develop additional guidance that meets regional and/or national requirements.
+The International Centres of Excellence on Sustainable Resource Management (ICE-SRMs) would be well placed to develop additional guidance that meets regional and/or national requirements and promote harmonization between professional organizations to facilitate greater international recognition of resources experts.

 II.
 Definitions